DongzeHE/scpca-docs/docs/sce_file_contents.md

 altExp(sce, "CITEseq")
 ```

-Within this, the main expression matrix is again found in the `counts` assay, with each column corresponding to a cell or droplet (in the same order as the parent `SingleCellExperiment`) and each row corresponding to an antibody derived tag (ADT).
+Within this, the main expression matrix is again found in the `counts` assay and the normalized expression matrix is again found in the `logcounts` assay.
+For each assay, each column corresponds to a cell or droplet (in the same order as the parent `SingleCellExperiment`) and each row corresponds to an antibody derived tag (ADT).
 Column names are again cell barcode sequences and row names are the antibody targets for each ADT.

 The following additional per-cell data columns for the CITE-seq data can be found in the main `colData` data frame (accessed with `colData(sce)` [as above](#cell-metrics)).